A Terribly Strange Bed: Adaptations

-The story has been adapted to TV in the British TV show Orson Welles Great Mysteries, with Edward Albert as Faulkner and Rupert Davies as Lemerle, the old French ex-soldier.
+The story has been adapted to TV in the US anthology series Thriller, presented by Boris Karloff (1960-61, episode 25), the British TV show Orson Welles Great Mysteries, with Edward Albert as Faulkner and Rupert Davies as Lemerle, the old French ex-soldier.
 It was also adapted as a Polish TV film in 1967 with Wiesław Gołas in a main role.